Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 So, if you want to use Slack as an effective team communication tool, you’ll need to look into one of its paid plans, which have all of the software’s advanced features.

-• Group calls lasting a maximum of 60 minutes with a participant capacity of up to 100 attendees,
+• 60-minute group calls with up to 100 attendees,

 • Encryption for files, calls, meetings, and messages, and